Ukraine not alone in fight against Russia, says Boris Johnson

 It follows Nato's earlier announcement that new battle groups would be created in Bulgaria, Hungary, Romania, and Slovakia.

+"The message Putin can take is: Ukraine is not alone.
+We stand with the people of Kyiv, Mariupol, Lviv and Donetsk," Mr Johnson said.

+"As President Zelensky himself has said, the people of Ukraine must prevail and Putin must fail - and he will."

-The prime minister said Western nations were looking to "steadily ratchet up" the amount of military gear they are sending Ukraine, but that it was proving difficult to meet a request by President Volodymyr Zelensky to supply tanks and warplanes.
+Mr Johnson added that Western nations were looking to "steadily ratchet up" the amount of military gear they are sending Ukraine, but that it was proving "difficult" to meet the country's request for warplanes and tanks.

+In a virtual appearance at the summit earlier, Ukrainian President Volodymyr Zelensky's asked Nato for "1% of all your planes, 1% of all your tanks".

-"What President Zelensky wants is to try to relieve Mariupol and to help the thousands of Ukrainian fighters in the city.
-To that end he does need armour, as he sees it," he said.
+Mr Johnson said: "What President Zelensky wants is to try to relieve Mariupol and to help the thousands of Ukrainian fighters in the city.
+To that end he does need armour, as he sees it."

 "We are looking at what we can do to help.
 But logistically it looks very difficult both with armour and with jets."